STABLE-TURBO/Metatron/README.md

 - Write a `package.json` and lockfile for reproducible installs.
 - Add provider configuration via environment variables (endpoint/model).
 - Save steps + full code to files.
-- Add a “verification gate” that requires you to confirm checks before continuing.
+- Add a “verification gate” that halts when a step can’t be grounded in reliable sources (OWASP/MDN/CVE/etc.), explains what’s happening, and asks the user targeted questions before continuing.
+- Add an optional “strict verification” mode that rejects steps without a concrete reference (link/standard/CVE id) in `VERIFICATION`.